JoelHernandez343/cs_learning_path/README.md

 8. Generics in C# :bangbang:

+9. Lamdas and funtions as variables

-9.  new features in C#
+10. new features in C#

     -   pattern matching
     -   switch expression